Riemannian thresholding methods for row-sparse and low-rank matrix recovery: Review of iterative hard thresholding approaches

 \subsection{Quasi-optimal projections}

-As suggested in~\cite{Foucart2020} a feasible variant of IHT can be obtained by employing quasi-optimal projections onto $\mathcal M_{k,s}$.
-To see that, recall that $\mathcal M_{k,s}$ is the intersection of the two cones $\mathcal N_s$ (row $s$-sparse matrices) and $\mathcal M_k$ (rank-$k$ matrices).
-For both sets the best approximation is easily available.
+Feasible variants of IHT can be obtained by employing projections on~$\mathcal M_{k,s}$ that are only quasi-optimal, an idea already suggested in~\cite{Foucart2020}.
+Such variants are derived from the fact that $\mathcal M_{k,s}$ is the intersection of the two cones $\mathcal N_s$ (row $s$-sparse matrices) and $\mathcal M_k$ (rank-$k$ matrices), and for both sets the metric projections are explicitly available.
 For $\mathcal N_s$ it is given as

-where $S \subseteq \{1,\dots,M\}$ contains (some of) the $s$ rows with largest norm.
-For $\mathcal M_k$ the best rank-$k$ approximation can be computed from the dominant singular vectors as usual and is denoted by $\matop T_k(X)$.
-Both are nonlinear maps.
+where $S \subseteq \{1,\dots,M\}$ contains indices of $s$ rows of $X$ with largest norm.
+For~$\mathcal M_k$ the best rank-$k$ approximation of $X$ can be computed from the dominant singular vectors as usual and is denoted by $\matop T_k(X)$.
+Both $\matop H_s$ and $\matop T_k$ are nonlinear maps.
+They are possibly set-valued, in which case we assume that some specific selection rule is applied.
 Since computing a best rank-$k$ approximation does not increase the row support of a matrix, the composition

 always maps into the cone $\mathcal M_{k,s}$.
 Similarly, projecting onto the largest $s$ rows does not increase the rank, hence the map